joris-gallot/zorm/packages/vue/README.md

 ## Usage

-To use zodorm with Vue, you need to define a reactivity adapter.
-This will ensure that your Vue components react to changes in your zodorm queries.
+To use zodorm with Vue, you need to define a reactivity adapter, this will ensure that your Vue components react to changes in your zodorm queries.
+Call `useReactivityAdapter()` once at the highest level of your application (typically in your main.ts/js file) to properly initialize the reactivity system.

 ```typescript
 import { useReactivityAdapter } from '@zodorm/vue'